 What is Edema?

-There are two types of edema: cutaneous, also known as pitting, where the act of pressing into the swelled area leaves a longer lasting indent, and the non-pitting form.
-In the latter, the indentation does not persist for much time, such as in lymphedema.
-The type of edema which is caused by malnutrition is known kwashiorkor.
-This is due to protein insufficiency and low caloric intake.2 The most common forms of this condition affect the legs, ankles, feet, hands, and arms.
+There are two types of edema: cutaneous, also known as pitting, and non-pitting.
+In the pitting type, the act of pressing into the swelled area leaves a longer lasting indent.
+In the non-pitting form, the indentation does not persist for much time, such as in lymphedema.
+Malnutrition causes a type of edema known as kwashiorkor, which is due to protein insufficiency and low caloric intake.2 The most common forms of edema affect the legs, ankles, feet, hands, and arms.

-Typical recommendations of medical treatments are to take medications to remove excessive fluid and to have the patient reduce the intake of salt in their diet.
-If edema has a disease underlying its cause, that disease will also need to be treated.
-That’s because the swelling is likely to recur when the cause is left untreated, and the underlying condition could itself produce further complications.3
+Typical recommendations of medical treatments are to take medications to remove excess fluid and to have the patient reduce the intake of salt in their diet.
+If the swelling has a disease underlying its cause, that disease will also need to be treated.
+As edema is likely to recur when the cause is left untreated, and the underlying condition could itself produce further complications.3

 Traditional Treatment Options